Disney makes a better splash with Tiana's Bayou Adventure

 Tiana's Bayou Adventure.
 Photos courtesy Walt Disney World

-Tiana's Bayou Adventure send riders off to the tune of "Down in New Orleans" before Tiana greets us on the ride's main lift.
+Tiana's Bayou Adventure sends riders off to the tune of "Down in New Orleans" before Tiana greets us on the ride's main lift.
 I got a sneak peek at these Audio Animatronics earlier this year, and they continue to impress in their on-ride environment.
 As with the latest generation animatronics recently debuted in Hong Kong, Shanghai and Tokyo, these characters defy their mechanical nature by moving, gesturing and speaking very much like the beloved cartoon characters brought to life.

 Narratively, TBA (again, does anyone at Disney consider the initialisms for these rides that Disney fans inevitable will use?) is another Radiator Springs Racers.
 You will find no villain here - no story arc driven by a conflict and its resolution, save for the very low-stakes challenge of finding a band to play Tiana's soiree.